Rats in the Ranks

 Rats in the Ranks is an Australian documentary film released in 1996.
 The film detailed the last weeks of the 1994 Leichhardt Council mayoral elections.

+Synopsis

+Anthony Albanese, then-assistant general secretary of the NSW Labor Party, proposed to the Labor caucus at the Leichhardt Council that they should solve their factional dispute over who should run for mayor by pulling a name out of a hat.

+Production

-The filmmakers, Bob Connolly and Robin Anderson (later known for Facing the Music and other projects, but already well known) were allowed access to the innermost meetings of participants including the serving mayor Larry Hand and his Labor Party opponents.
-Hand's exposure to a wider audience spawned the character Col Dunkley in the successful Australian TV series Grass Roots, and Rats in the Ranks is regarded as a classic in its portrayal of local politics in Australia.
+The filmmakers, Bob Connolly and Robin Anderson, were allowed access to the innermost meetings of participants, including serving mayor Larry Hand and his Labor Party opponents.

 Awards

-Rats in the Ranks has been screened at more than forty film festivals and has won multiple awards, including the Silver Plaque for Social/Political Documentary at the Chicago International Film Festival in 1996, the 1996 Critics Choice Award for Documentary at the Sydney Film Festival, and the Logie Award for most outstanding documentary series/program in 1998.
+Rats in the Ranks was screened at more than forty film festivals and won multiple awards, including the Silver Plaque for Social/Political Documentary at the Chicago International Film Festival in 1996, the 1996 Critics Choice Award for Documentary at the Sydney Film Festival, and the Logie Award for most outstanding documentary series/program in 1998.